How to Make an Easy Paper Pumpkin

 Cover the Cardboard Tube With Paper

-Glue a strip of colored cardstock to the paper tube using quick dry tacky glue.
-Make sure your paper rectangle is a tall as the tube and about one-quarter inch longer than the circumference of the paper tube.
-Although you can use any paper tube and cut it down to size, toilet paper tubes are the perfect size for this project!Continue to 6 of 13 below.
+Glue a strip of colored cardstock to the paper tube using quick-dry tacky glue.
+Make sure your paper rectangle is as tall as the tube and about one-quarter inch longer than the circumference of the paper tube.
+Although you can use any paper tube and cut it down to size, toilet paper tubes are the perfect size for this project.

 Glue the Paper Strips Onto the Tube